 MEDIAEVAL LONDON – THE PRACTICALS

-In the Summer 2018 London Walks programme the Mediaeval London walk takes place at 10.45 am on Saturday, April 13.
+The Mediaeval London walk takes place at 10.45 am on Saturday, April 13 and at 2.30 pm on Saturday, September7.
 Meet Sue just outside the exit of Tower HillTube (by the Tower Hill Tram coffee stall).

 MEDIAEVAL LONDON WALK – THE BLURBS